Table of Contents

 If the manhole cover is situated on your property but is on a part of the system that you share with neighbours, it will be the responsibility of your local water authority.
 Manhole covers situated in public spaces, such as on the pavement or road, will also fall under the responsibility of the local water authority.

-Manhole covers with Drainfast
+Manhole Covers With Drainfast

 We hope you’ve found our full guide on manhole covers helpful and interesting, and that your burning questions have been answered.
-If you have any other questions to help find the ideal manhole covers to buy, you can call the friendly team of experts at Drainfast on 01420 555600 or email [email protected]
+If you have any other questions to help find the ideal manhole covers to buy, you can call the friendly team of experts at Drainfast on 01420 555600 or email [email protected].

 Written by